Work in Ireland

 - IAESTE UK - for science, engineering and applied arts students.

-UK and EU nationals do not need a visa to enter Ireland.
+UK and European Union (EU) nationals do not need a visa to enter Ireland.
 If you are a non-EU or international citizen you may need a visa to work in the country and you should apply for this online at the Irish Nationalisation and Immigration Service (INIS).

-UK, EU, EEA and Swiss nationals are entitled to work in Ireland, and be treated in the same way as Irish citizens when applying for a job, without an employment permit.
+UK, EU, European Economic Area (EEA) and Swiss nationals are entitled to work in Ireland, and be treated in the same way as Irish citizens when applying for a job, without an employment permit.

 If you come from a country outside the EU you will need an employment permit to work in Ireland prior to your arrival in the country.
 If you're coming to live with family, in some cases you may not need one.
 There are nine different types of permit including a general permit and a critical skills permit.

 For more information on work visas and employment permits see Citizens information - Coming to work in Ireland.

 English and Irish (also known as Gaelic or Gaeilge) are the two official languages of Ireland, although English is the first language of the majority of the country.

-Despite Irish not being spoken on a daily basis, it is an important part of the country's heritage and identity.
+Despite not being spoken on a daily basis, Irish is an important part of the country's heritage and identity.

 Good English skills will be sufficient for most jobs, although some knowledge of Irish might help.

-If you are coming to work in Ireland from a country where English is not the first language you may have to prove your level of English proficiency when applying for jobs.
+If you are coming to work in Ireland and English is not your first language, you may have to prove your level of English proficiency when applying for jobs.